zwpku/sampling-on-levelset/README.md

 	- [vec_field.py](./plot-scripts/vec_field.py): plot the streamlines of different projection maps

-	- [path_check_and_scatter_plot.py](./plot-scripts/path_check_and_scatter_plot.py): scatter plot for the states sampled using the Euler-Maruyama discretization
+	- [path_check_and_scatter_plot.py](./plot-scripts/path_check_and_scatter_plot.py): scatter plot of the states sampled using the Euler-Maruyama discretization

 ## USAGE
-1. Supposing the current directory is ./sampling-on-levelset, create directories for data and figures
+1. Suppose the current directory is ./sampling-on-levelset.
+Create directories for data and figures

 ```
-    mkdir fig data
+    mkdir data fig
 ```

 2. Under the [src](./src) directory, run the program gen_path to generate data using different schemes.
 Data will be stored in ./data